Xtrackers S&P 500 ESG ETF (NYSEARCA:SNPE) Sees Unusually-High Trading Volume

-Xtrackers S&P 500 ESG ETF (NYSEARCA:SNPE – Get Free Report) shares saw unusually-strong trading volume on Thursday .
-Approximately 152,507 shares traded hands during trading, a decline of 13% from the previous session’s volume of 174,424 shares.The stock last traded at $51.73 and had previously closed at $51.55.
+Xtrackers S&P 500 ESG ETF (NYSEARCA:SNPE – Get Free Report) saw an uptick in trading volume on Friday .
+225,454 shares traded hands during mid-day trading, an increase of 28% from the previous session’s volume of 175,656 shares.The stock last traded at $51.56 and had previously closed at $51.31.

-A hedge fund recently raised its stake in Xtrackers S&P 500 ESG ETF stock.
-One Capital Management LLC increased its holdings in Xtrackers S&P 500 ESG ETF (NYSEARCA:SNPE – Free Report) by 1.0% during the fourth quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 124,417 shares of the company’s stock after acquiring an additional 1,197 shares during the period.
-One Capital Management LLC owned about 0.59% of Xtrackers S&P 500 ESG ETF worth $5,417,000 at the end of the most recent quarter.
+An institutional investor recently raised its position in Xtrackers S&P 500 ESG ETF stock.
+One Capital Management LLC boosted its stake in shares of Xtrackers S&P 500 ESG ETF (NYSEARCA:SNPE – Free Report) by 1.0% during the 4th quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The fund owned 124,417 shares of the company’s stock after acquiring an additional 1,197 shares during the quarter.
+One Capital Management LLC owned about 0.59% of Xtrackers S&P 500 ESG ETF worth $5,417,000 as of its most recent SEC filing.

 Xtrackers S&P 500 ESG ETF Company Profile